hennas/RevMusic/README.md

 ```bash
 $ flask populate-db
 ```
-**Note:** A populated database can be found [here](https://github.com/hennas/RevMusic/blob/master/db/revmusic.db).

 ## Running the Application
-Once you have installed everything and initialized the DataBase, run this command:
+Once you have installed everything and initialized the database, run this command:
 ```bash
 $ flask run
 ```